An Overview of Child Care Costs and Government Funding

 The cost of early learning and care varies between services and families.

-- The time a child spends there
+- How much time your child spends there

-- The facilities or services offered
+- The facilities or services being offered

 - How many adults are employed to educate and care for children